4.2.5 Samaritans: Estranged Outcasts

 The point is that I expected to see a “millennial milestone” of some sort—pointing out either our dire need for salvation or a feature (a prophetic or symbolic harbinger) of God’s plan for bringing it about—spaced at precise one-thousand year intervals throughout Biblical history.
-These would begin at the fall of Adam and continue until the Messiah’s coming in glory—seven millennia altogether.
+These would begin at the fall of Adam and continue through the Messiah’s kingdom age—seven millennia altogether.
 And using the passion of the Christ—33 AD—as the “anchor date” (since this is without question the most spiritually significant event in history) it seemed to be working, for the most part.
 (I explain the “theory” in detail in The End of the Beginning, Appendix I, elsewhere on this website.)

 The only problem was that the genealogical data in our English versions (based on the Masoretic text) “should have” placed the Great Flood of Noah a thousand years after the fall of Adam, but it seemed to be a couple of hundred years off.
 There are any number of ways to rationalize the discrepancy, of course, but it just didn’t seem “like God” to require them.